Moesif/moesif-servlet/servlet-example/README.md

-# Starter Example for Servelet
+# Moesif Example for Java Servlet

 In order to run this example you will need to have Java 7+ and Maven installed.